p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Dashboard/How-to-Navigate-Kalp-Studio-Platform-as-a-New-User.md

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/12.png)

+To access Help and Support, click the "Help and Support" tab on the dashboard, as shown in the above screenshot.

+Here, you will find access to FAQs, support tickets, and additional resources to resolve your queries.

-Engage with the Kalp community through various social media platforms listed on the dashboard.
-For any assistance, the "Help and Support" section provides access to FAQs, support tickets, and other resources to resolve your queries.
+Additionally, you can engage with the Kalp community through various social media platforms listed on the dashboard for further assistance.

 ### **Conclusion**